The embodied brain: Bridging the brain, body, and behavior with biorealistic neuromechanical models: Inference of experimentally unmeasurable variables

-Beyond biomechanics, an additional opportunity afforded by replaying experimentally recorded behavior is the ability to infer neuromuscular dynamics \textit{in silico}.
-Estimating muscle dynamics based on kinematic observations is fundamentally difficult because there are typically more muscles than there are joint degrees of freedom.
-Consequently, in principle, there can be an infinite number of muscle recruitment patterns that can lead to an observed behavior.
-One approach to combat this challenge is to impose a set of optimization criteria that favor some solutions over others: for example, by minimizing the sum of muscle activations \citep{delp_opensim_2007} or the total generated forces \cite{ramadan_high-level_2022} (see in particular the ``static optimization'' method of OpenSim \citep{delp_opensim_2007}).
-This approach has already provided insights: for instance, by identifying muscle co-activation patterns and suggesting potential muscle synergies \citep{ozdil_musculoskeletal_2025,stark_three-dimensional_2021}.
-A more dynamically constrained approach is to train models that predict the muscle activities needed to replicate observed \textit{sequences} of movements \citep{ozdil_musculoskeletal_2025,ramadan_high-level_2022,cotton_kintwin_2025}.
-This is a form of \textit{imitation learning} that we will revisit below.
+Replaying experimentally recorded behavior also enables inference of \textit{neuromuscular dynamics}.
+This inference is inherently challenging because of muscle redundancy (more muscles than joint degrees of freedom), meaning that many muscle recruitment patterns can produce the same movement.
+One approach to combat this challenge is to impose criteria that favor some solutions over others: for example by minimizing total muscle activation or forces at any snapshot (\textit{e.g.}, OpenSim's static optimization \cite{delp_opensim_2007}).
+This approach has already provided insights: for instance, by identifying muscle co-activation patterns and suggesting potential muscle synergies \cite{ozdil_musculoskeletal_2025,stark_three-dimensional_2021}.
+A more dynamically constrained approach is to train models that predict the muscle activities needed to replicate observed \textit{sequences} of movements over time \cite{ozdil_musculoskeletal_2025,cotton_kintwin_2025}.
+This is a form of \textit{imitation learning} (IL) that we will revisit below.